aws-samples/bobs-used-bookstore-sample/README.md

 # 'Bob's Used Books' Sample Application

-_Bob's Used Books_ is a sample application, built on ASP.NET Core, that aims to represent a real-world bookstore.
+_Bob's Used Books_ is a sample application, built on ASP.NET Core 6.0, that aims to represent a real-world bookstore.
 It is a monolithic n-tier application with an ASP.NET Core MVC front end and a Microsoft SQL Server database backend.

-The front end web application contains a customer portal and an administration portal.
+The MVC application contains a customer portal and an administration portal.
 The customer portal enables customers to browse the store's stock of used books being offered for sale, select and add them to a shopping cart, and work through a fictional check-out process.
 Store customers can also offer their own books for resale through the website.

 ![Customer portal home page](./media/customer_app_home.png)